kubernetes/community/sig-architecture/production-readiness.md

 details).
 For now we leave it here though, with some questions not required until further stages (e.g. Beta/Ga) of feature lifecycle.

-* **How does this feature react if the API server is unavailable?**
+* **How does this feature react if the API server and/or etcd is unavailable?**

 * **What are other known failure modes?**
+  For each of them fill in the following information by copying the below template:
+  - [Failure mode brief description]

-* **How can those be detected via metrics or logs?**
-  Stated another way: how can an operator troubleshoot without logging into a master or worker node?
+    - Detection: How can it be detected via metrics?
+Stated another way: how can an operator troubleshoot without loogging into a master or worker node?

-* **What are the mitigations for each of those failure modes?**
+    - Mitigations: What can be done to stop the bleeding, especially for already running user workloads?

-* **What are the most useful log messages and what logging levels to they require?**
+	  - Diagnostics: What are the useful log messages and their required logging levels that could help debugging the issue?
-  Not required until feature graduates to Beta.
+      Not required until feature graduated to Beta.
+    - Testing: Are there any tests for failure mode?
+If not describe why.

 * **What steps should be taken if SLOs are not being met to determine the problem?**